ncphillips/truecoders.io/_coders/clay-dunston.markdown

   body:
 ---

-I’ve got experience with a wide variety of softwares, programming languages, and operating systems.
+I've got experience with a wide variety of softwares, programming languages, and operating systems.